bytesbyt/econte_django/README.md

  - __The Footer__

-  - The footer section includes links to the relevant social media sites (Facebook, Youtube,X, Instagram) for Econte.
+  - The footer section includes links to the relevant social media sites (Facebook, Youtube, X, Instagram) for Econte.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer Section](static/images/econte_footer.png)